 How long is this whole process going to take?

-Courts everywhere are still dealing with a heavy backlog from the months that they were shut down early in the COVID-19 pandemic.
+Even though it seems like the pandemic is mostly in the rearview mirror, courts everywhere are still dealing with a heavy backlog from the months that they were shut down early during COVID-19.
 (Truthfully, they were already pretty backed up to begin with.)
 Spartanburg is no exception.
-If you have an administrative license suspension to deal with, that hearing should be over and done with within three or four months, but administrative hearings are on a totally separate schedule from anything that is going on with your actual court case.
+If you have an administrative license suspension to deal with, that hearing should be over and done with within four or five months, but administrative hearings are on a totally separate schedule from anything that is going on with your actual court case.
 If your case is in Spartanburg Magistrate Court, you might not find yourself on a jury trial docket for well over a year.
-(I have one case that was originally scheduled to go to trial in April of 2020 that still hasn’t been resolved over two years later.)
 In Spartanburg Municipal Court, I’ve found that most cases wrap up within about six months, although I have a couple that have been lingering for over a year, for various reasons.
 The smaller municipal courts are all different, but might also take around a year to get resolved.

 There’s very little we can do on our end to speed the process along, but it’s usually not in your best interest to do so anyway.
 There’s an advantage to being patient and letting the long process take its course.
 If you have personal reasons why you want to wrap up your case as quickly as possible, that’s certainly something I’m happy to talk to you about.
 But keep in mind that it’s harder to get a good outcome if you’re trying to rush your case to a conclusion.

 I’ve gotten successful results for lots of clients in the various courts throughout Spartanburg County.
 This is where most of my cases are, and I feel very much at home here.
 If you’d like to discuss your particular case in Spartanburg further, please give me a call at (864) 863-7174.
 You can also use my contact form, and I’ll get back with you as soon as possible.